Why Does Moisture Collect Under An RV Mattress?

 Everything else in the camper can be bone dry but you lift up your mattress to find moisture and maybe even mold growing on the mattress and the wood underneath.

-Mattresses inside RVs, vans, and even rooftop tents are laying on a cold surface.
-When you sleep on your mattress the warmth from your body heats up the mattress.
+Mattresses inside RVs, vans and even rooftop tents are laying on a cold surface.
+When you sleep on your mattress the warmth from your body heats it up.

-Moisture from the air and your body starts to condensate between the bottom of the warm mattress and the cold surface it’s laying on.
+Moisture from the air and your body start to condensate between the bottom of the warm mattress and the cold surface it’s laying on.

 If not kept in check you could very quickly end up sleeping on a moldy mattress every night.
 It will eventually damage the wood under your mattress and could potentially threaten your health.